Come dance with us!

 - Traveled to Argentina for tango

 - Choreographed and performed at dance events including Albuquerque’s Shop & Stroll and Keshet Dance Company

 - Created Double Time’s tango team and the Duke City Salseros

 - Started some of the biggest tango, swing, and salsa nights in New Mexico

 - Won 1st place in the Summer 2009 Salsa Mambo Festival Professional Jack & Jill competition

 “The most important people in my life always told me I had my feet planted firmly in the air.
 I guess that's why I became a dancer."

 Born and raised in the Chicago area, Adrienne began springboard diving at age 7.
 Her step father owned a ski and scuba shop in Illinois and they frequently took trips to Colorado to ski as well as Mexico to snorkel and scuba.
 Living the adventurous life and experiencing everything became her ultimate goal.
-Adrienne left the city life and moved to the mountains in Colorado spending 13 years skiing diligently and traveling around the world.
+Adrienne left the city life and moved to the mountains in Colorado spending 13 years skiing extremely and traveling around the world.
 She attended Rocky Mountain Center for Botanical Studies in Boulder, CO, and received a certificate of completion in Herbal Medicine.
 She later moved to Taos, NM, where she met John Henry who owned Double Time Dance Studio and that is where Adrienne began dancing.
-She viewed dancing as a way of going places without having to travel as well as vehicle for health and wellness.

 Having a family member with Alzheimer's she discovered a strong connection between the body, mind and mental health.
 The following article is a great demonstration of the benefits mentioned.
 Click here.